CheckoutFinland/psp-api/docs/README.md

 ### Headers and request signing

-All the API calls need to be signed using HMAC and SHA512.
+All the API calls need to be signed using HMAC and SHA256 or SHA512.

 HMAC is calculated from the http requests body payload using the signing secret.
 Header key's must be sorted alphabetically and included in hmac calculation.

 * Merchant ID needs to be in `Checkout-Account`
 * Algorithm needs to be in `Checkout-Algorithm` (sha256 or sha512)